MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-changes-history.md

 - Added a new 'SQL Server Versions' exclude list override option for the Multidimensional, PowerPivot, and Tabular instance discoveries
 - Added a new 'Exclude list' override option for the "Multidimensional DB" and the "Tabular DB" discoveries
 - Added support for enabling debug logging in Windows Event Log
-- Updated memory and space monitoring workflows to apply 4-significant digit rounding in all the values
+- Updated memory and space monitoring workflows to apply four significant digit rounding in all the values
 - Discovery and monitoring workflows have been optimized for better performance
 - Updated display strings

 ### Bug Fixes

-- Fixed an issue with failing the 'MultidimensionalPartitionPropertyCD' discovery module in case of Analysis Services instance is stopped
+- Fixed an issue with failing the 'MultidimensionalPartitionPropertyCD' discovery module in case Analysis Services instance is stopped

 ## June 2022 - 7.0.38.0 RTM